Zenith Data Systems: Foundation (1979–1982)

+Growth (1982-1986)

 Selling kit computers not designed to be shipped preassembled sometimes caused problems.
-ZDS introduced the Z-100, its first computer not based on a kit design and second 16-bit product after the H11 minicomputer, in 1982.
+ZDS introduced the Z-100, its first computer not based on a kit design and second 16-bit product after the H11, in 1982.
 Targeted at business professionals, it has both the Intel 8085 and 8088 microprocessors, five S-100 bus slots for expansion, and integrated high-resolution color graphics.
 For operating systems, it can boot into either Digital Research's CP/M-85 or Z-DOS, a modified, licensed OEM version of MS-DOS with the latter's filesystem but which is not fully compatible with the MS-DOS API, leading to compatibility issues with certain applications.
 The Z-100 nonetheless was popular for CP/M developers who wanted to program for both MS-DOS and x86.
 Later machines in this Z-prefixed line (such as the Z-150 series, the Z-200 series, the Z-300 series, and the Z-400 series) are fully compatible with the IBM PC.
 The AT-based Z-200 in particular, while not touting many technical improvements over IBM's PC AT, was nonetheless praised for its sturdy construction.

-Unlike its parent's television business, ZDS avoided the retail consumer market.
+Unlike its parent's television business, ZDS avoided the retail consumer market and television advertising.
 Despite in the early 1980s pondering a home computer similar to the Atari 8-bit or TI-99/4A, John Frank, vice president of marketing, explained: "We'd like to have [retailers], but we don't need them".
-ZDS focused on large customers, such as companies, universities, and government agencies.
+While in 1981 small businesses, individual departments at large companies, and the self-employed were the fastest-growing segments for ZDS, by 1985 it focused on large customers such as companies, universities, and government agencies.
 Government and educational contracts were the most important, representing the bulk of sales efforts.
 CEO Robert Dilworth said "The Fortune 500 is really just another niche.
 It's 500 accounts.
 Compared with our government business, that's really a small number".
 President Donald Moffett in 1982 stated: "We have no expectations of being first or second in the desktop market", but in fiscal year 1984, ZDS sold 16 percent of the 37,000 computers that the United States government purchased, second to IBM's 27 percent.
 1984 revenue doubled from 1983's $125 million.